george-pon/mycentos7docker/README.md

 kube-run-v.sh requires bash --login, bash, tar command in the docker image.

-SECURITY WARNING: kube-run-v.sh creates the serviceaccount that has cluster-admin.
+SECURITY WARNING: kube-run-v.sh creates the serviceaccount and gives him cluster-admin role, then run a pod with the serviceacount.

 ### tips run kubectl in kubernetes pod